Skip to main content

 Hand over a roadmap that keeps going

-A twelve-month plan with dated milestones, a written AI usage policy your team can actually follow, and a short list of what's safe to do in ChatGPT and what isn't.
+A twelve-month plan with dated milestones, a written AI usage policy your team can follow, and a short list of what's safe to do in ChatGPT and what isn't.
 Optional retainer if you'd like us building the next use case alongside you.

 95% of GenAI pilots had no measurable P&L impact.